tamarin-prover/tamarin-prover/manual/src/012_limitations.md

   * Warning - Virtualised Tamarin has significant overhead due to Haskell virtualisation 'bad stuff' (seems to make a lot of system calls) [Ask Cas/Dennis/Kevin for more on this]

+*Add something about limitations: e.g., symbolic model, large search space, may not terminate.*